tpetricek/tomasp.net/source/blog/2019/software-engineering.md

   think it is a good opportunity to show how the same problem can be viewed from very different perspectives (both valid).

-* One cross-cutting concern that is all forms of modelling are dealing with is whether the model can be kept in sync with the actual system and, also, how detailed and precise the model is.
+* One cross-cutting concern that all forms of modelling are dealing with is whether the model can be kept in sync with the actual system, and also, how detailed and precise the model is.
-  Considering this from a historical perspective, we can see that this is a problem we've been worried about since early days of formal specifications in 1960s, through the 1980s idea of [inferential programming][infer] all the way to UML and functional programming.
-UML is quite interesting as it can be used as an informal whiteboard tools, but there were also many (largely failed) attempts to generate code from diagrams and vice versa.
+  Considering this from a historical perspective, we can see that this is a problem we've been worried about since the early days of formal specifications in the 1960s, through the 1980s idea of [inferential programming][infer], all the way to UML and functional programming.
+UML is quite interesting as it can be used as an informal whiteboard tool, but there were also many (largely failed) attempts to generate code from diagrams and vice versa.

 #### Software architectures in context